GLARKI/MedShapeNet2.0/README.md

 **MedShapeNet 2.0** will focus on expanding the database, transforming the storage solution, enhance search functionality and referenceability. additionally the development and continuous improvements of a new Python API should facility easy integration of the database within Python applications.
 Thereafter we want to include labels beyond a name basis where possible to truly make it into a supporting tool for machine learning applications.

 Subsequently, the future objective is to incorporate additional labels beyond those at an elementary level into MedShapeNet, with the objective of transforming it into a supporting instrument for machine learning applications made with Python.
+Become a dataset contributor, help the shape driven community, and increase the visibility of your work.

 **Direct links related to MSN**<br>
 [💻 Main Project website](https://medshapenet.ikim.nrw/)<br>